menpo/menpobench/README.md

 The test set is chosen from a standard list of test-sets that menpobench provides. menpobench will:

+1. Download to a cache directory a copy of LFPW, the required dataset.

-1. Train an AAM and SDM on LFPW and iBUG using the 68 point iBUG face markup and [dlib](http://dlib.net) object detector bounding boxes for initialization.
+2. Train an AAM and SDM on LFPW and iBUG using the 68 point iBUG face markup and [dlib](http://dlib.net) object detector bounding boxes for initialization.

-2. Evaluate both the AAM and SDM trained by testing on the LFPW test set, also using 68 points and dlib object detection bounding boxes.
+3. Evaluate both the AAM and SDM trained by testing on the LFPW test set, also using 68 points and dlib object detection bounding boxes.

 3. Additionally evaluate against intraface.

-4. Report back the results of the evaluation in a normalization-agnostic way, so you can interpret it in a number of ways.
+4. Normalize results based the report on the popular  'face size' error metric

 ## Wait but you are comparing against Intraface, which isn't part of menpofit